Flyers vs Canadiens Prediction — AI Finds CAN'T MISS NHL Lines & Props (Apr 05)

 Philadelphia vs. Montreal Prop Picks (AI)

-AI algorithm Remi is pouring through loads of stats on each team.
+AI algorithm Remi is pouring through loads of data on each team.
 In fact, anytime the Flyers and Canadiens play there’s always several intriguing trends to key in on.
-Not to mention games played at Bell Centre in Apr rarely follow normal, predictable betting trends.
+Not to mention games played at Bell Centre in Apr almost always follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: O. Tippett over 1.5 Shots on Goal.